asizikov/asizikov.github.io/content/blog/2020-07-10-azure-function-docker-log.md

 {{< gist asizikov 3528207d6fba89f70257278c68fe6ade >}}

-In order to register this external dependency and use a propper .NET Core-style DI we need to install `Microsoft.Azure.Functions.Extensions` NuGet package and create a `Startup` class like this one:
+In order to register this external dependency and use a proper .NET Core-style DI we need to install `Microsoft.Azure.Functions.Extensions` NuGet package and create a `Startup` class like this one:

 {{< gist asizikov 4ca721ce2e96ba1663f2c63fcbc50e0a >}}